xingyuHuxingyu/DynamicPO/README.md

 >
 > ![DASFAA 2026 Best Paper](https://img.shields.io/badge/DASFAA%202026-Best%20Paper-blue)

-## Overview

 DynamicPO is a lightweight, plug-and-play preference optimization framework for LLM-based recommender systems.

-Recent multi-negative preference optimization methods suggest that using more negative samples can provide richer preference signals and improve recommendation performance.
+**Problem.** Recent multi-negative preference optimization methods suggest that using more negative samples can provide richer preference signals and improve recommendation performance.
 However, our empirical study reveals a counterintuitive phenomenon: when the number of negatives continues to increase, recommendation performance can degrade even though the training loss keeps decreasing.
 We refer to this as **preference optimization collapse**.

-Through further analysis, we find that this collapse is caused by an imbalance between two types of negatives.
-After SFT, the model already has a coarse-grained ability to distinguish many easy negatives from positives.
-As a result, these model-discriminative negatives dominate the aggregated optimization signal, while boundary-critical negatives—those truly useful for refining user preference boundaries—are diluted and under-optimized.
+**Analysis.** We find that this collapse is caused by an imbalance between two types of negatives.
+After SFT, the model already has a coarse-grained ability to distinguish many negatives from positives.
+As a result, model-discriminative negatives dominate the aggregated optimization signal, while boundary-critical negatives, which are truly useful for refining user preference boundaries, are diluted and under-optimized.

+**Key idea.** This analysis suggests three central observations:

+- More negative samples do not always lead to better preference optimization.
+- Model-discriminative negatives can dominate the aggregated optimization signal, while boundary-critical negatives are under-emphasized.
+- Dynamically selecting boundary-critical negatives and adaptively adjusting their optimization strength can lead to more effective preference-boundary refinement.

-To address this issue, DynamicPO dynamically selects boundary-critical negatives that are most helpful for decision-boundary refinement and adaptively adjusts the optimization strength for each selected negative.
+**DynamicPO.** To address this issue, DynamicPO dynamically selects boundary-critical negatives that are most helpful for decision-boundary refinement and adaptively adjusts the optimization strength for each selected negative.
 This enables more robust preference-boundary learning, effectively mitigates preference optimization collapse, and improves recommendation performance across multiple multi-negative preference optimization objectives with negligible computational overhead.

 ## Installation